marcusm21/Manta/README.md

 ## AI-Powered Hackathon Analysis System

 Manta Insights is a streamlined tool designed to help hackathon organizers and judges evaluate submissions with the power of AI.
-The system leverages GitHub data and Claude's AI capabilities to provide comprehensive project analysis, categorization, and scoring.
+The system leverages GitHub data and AI capabilities to provide comprehensive project analysis, categorization, and scoring.